inossidabile/styx/README.md

 ------------

 In common each controller in Rails comes with *app/assets/javascripts/controller_name.js.coffee*.
-**Styx.Initializer** allows you to separately define bootstrap logic for each Rails action and pass some data from server right in.
+**Styx.Initializer** allows you to define bootstrap logic for each Rails action separately and pass some data from server right into it.

 To enable initializers bootstrap, add *styx_initialize* line to your layout: